eCubed/DevNotes/2019-06-08-05-templating-default-templates.md

  </ng-container>
 ```

-Remember that exposing our `this.toggleExpanded` function would still change the context of `this` when it's called via the context's `toggleShowOrHide`
-property!

-There is another reason why we may want to do create the context from code instead, and that's because we would also call upon that
-`createTemplateContext` function from a different place in code other than from our component's markup.

 ## Default Template Considerations

 When we create default templates, we are making firm decisions on what *exactly* should be rendered if the implementor doesn't provide expected
 templates.
 We also made a firm decision not to throw errors if we detect a missing template from up front for our Panel Template.
 Notice that we
 specified specific CSS class names in our default templates, whose CSS styles would be declared from our component's .css or .scss files and would
 *always* have that look no matter what app we put it in.
 We could also make a decision to purposely make our default templates to look terrible
-without any styling at all to encourage implementors to supply a custom template.
+without any styling at all to encourage implementors to supply custom templates.

 One particular curious case is that of our default content template.
 Let us remember that the point of this panel is to surround any existing
 content with preset markup and a heading, which automatically means that the content template *should* probably be required that if omitted, we